devonorourke/tidybug/docs/classification_analyses.md

 ---

 **BLAST**: Modified the number of accepted hits from default (10) to 1000.
 Would have set to 0, except BLAST doesn't allow for this parameter in the QIIME implementation.
-Percent identity (0.97) and percent query coverage (0.89) match VSEARCH parameters, both of which were modified from default settings.
+Percent query coverage (0.89) was maintained across all possible parameters, while the percent identity parameter was explored using three values: 0.95, 0.97, and 0.99.
+Thus, we altered the `--p-perc-identity` argument below:

 ```
 qiime feature-classifier classify-consensus-blast \
   --i-query mockIM4_seqs.qza \